rrrrrrrrrrrrin/Chip-8-emulator/README.md

     |	A 0 B F               Z X C V                   |
     +---------------------------------------------------+

-How to use: open Chip-8-Release\Chip-8-emu.exe.
+How to use:
+			Open Chip-8-Release\Chip-8-emu.exe.

             To load files: press L, to play/run a file: press P.

 	        Press Esc to come back to the menu.